Are WildBike holidays for me? If you are ready to ride the wild natural trails of this beautiful island … YES!

 You should also possess a good level of fitness.
 Most of our rides will see you out from our base for 6 to 8 hours.
 This means you will need to be enjoying 4+ hours in the saddle on your regular weekend rides.

 Our ‘Toughness out of Ten’ rating

 All our holidays sit firmly on the wild side of the fence, that’s why we’re called WildBike!
 This scale is deliberately lacking in finesse because technicality of trail and rider fitness are such subjective measures.
 But just to give our own comparative scale, we’ve added our Toughness rating, which needs to be taken seriously!

-To give some meaning to this, our toughest break is our Lake District High Mountains and High Passes trip, to which we give a big 9.5 score.
+To give some meaning to this, our toughest break is our Lakes End to End (and back again) trip, to which we give a big 9.5 score.
 This is because it is tough physically as well as technically: long days of steep climbs involving carrying your bike and rocky, steep, tight, fast, long descents requiring strong bike handling skills.

-Whereas our least tough holiday is Surrey Hills and South Downs, which we give a score of 5.
+Whereas our least tough holiday is Exmoor Wild Trails, which we give a score of 6.
 Many people would think this a pretty tough riding experience, but compared to our other rides, it’s a little more sedate.
 Although steep, the climbs are not too long or technical and no special bike handling skills are required for the downs.